 How To Hack PR For Your Startup!

 Need to hack PR for your startup?
 Press Marketing, PR Marketing, Public Relations, Online PR or simply PR — are all just different names for the same strategy.
 PR is so powerful.
-Sometimes great press articles can drive tens of thousands of dollars worth of business my clients, but can also cost about the same if you hire an ageny to handle it for you.
-Well, if you know anything about AndrewStartups, I’m all about growth hacking and saving money for eartly stage startups so I’m going to teach you exactly how I hack PR for some of the best startups in the world.
+Sometimes great press articles can drive tens of thousands of dollars worth of business for my startups, but can also cost about the same if you hire an agency to handle it for you.
+Well, if you know anything about AndrewStartups, I’m all about growth hacking and saving money for early stage startups so I’m going to teach you exactly how I hack PR for some of the best startups in the world.

 Over the past 12 years, I’ve worked with startups all over the world and each company had different budget constraints.
 You’ll hear me say this over and over again, I believe that early-stage stage startups should NEVER hire a PR agency if they’re cash-strapped.
 Hack PR instead!